 If the height of your post content is less than the height of the visible page, the progress bar will not display since the user already knows how much content there is.

-You can control the foreground color, the background color, and the transparency of the plugin.
+You can control the foreground color, background color, transparency, width, offset, and placement of the progress bar.
 You can also separately control the background color of the comments portion (if enabled).

 WordPress action hooks are used to insert small html tags above and below your post/page content and comments. jQuery is used to target those tags and use them to calculate distances on window scroll, and then the actual progress bar is animated accordingly.